 Network Security Administrator Salary

-According to May 2015 data provided by the U.S. Bureau of Labor Statistics (BLS), network and computer systems administrators earned a median annual salary of $77,810 at that time (www.bls.gov).
-The BLS reported that several industries paid higher than the national average in 2015, such as pipeline transportation of crude oil, securities and commodities exchanges, and support activities for mining, each of which paid an average of more than $104,00 per year.
-Location also factored into wage rates, with the BLS showing professionals in Maryland, New Jersey, Virginia, and the District of Columbia earning an average wages of over $92,500 annually.
+According to May 2020 data provided by the U.S. Bureau of Labor Statistics (BLS), network and computer systems administrators earned a median annual salary of $84,810 at that time (www.bls.gov).
+The BLS reported that several industries paid higher than the national average in 2020, such as computer and peripheral equipment manufacturing each of which paid an average of more than $122,480 per year.
+Location also factored into wage rates, with the BLS showing professionals in Maryland, California, New Jersey, and the District of Columbia earning an average wages of over $88,460 annually.

-BLS projections indicated that increased concerns about information security were a driving factor behind the expected 8% growth in network and computer systems administration positions between 2014 and 2024.
+BLS projections indicated that increased concerns about information security were a driving factor behind the expected average growth of 4% in network and computer systems administration positions between 2019 and 2029.

 Network Security Administrator Career Info